 The Age 7 survey took place during 1965 and aimed to measure your educational, social and physical development.
 Over 15,000 of you took part.
 Around 400 new participants, who had been born overseas, joined the study after moving to Great Britain.

 Health visitors visited your homes and conducted interviews with your parents (mothers in most cases).
-Information was collected about your family, who you lived with, the homes you lived in, the type of work your parents were doing and their income, your health, your parents’ health, your schooling and your parent’s aspirations for your future.
+Information was collected about your family, who you lived with, the homes you lived in, the type of work your parents were doing, your health, your parents’ health, your schooling and your parent’s aspirations for your future.

 You competed a number of tests including a reading test and the ‘draw a man’ test in which you were asked to ‘make a picture of a man or a lady’ and scored on the number of body parts that you included.